Solar power in South Africa: Operational and projected plants

 The 50 MW Touwsrivier CPV Solar Project concentrated photovoltaics (CPV) power plant was constructed in Touwsrivier, in Western Cape, South Africa in December 2014.
 A 75 MW solar power plant started production on September 13, 2013 in Kalkbult, in the Northern Cape (implemented by Scatec).

 Two other PV plants were completed by the same company in 2014.
 These are located at Linde in the Northern Cape and Dreunberg in the Eastern Cape, both sun drenched regions boasting some of the best conditions for solar power in the world.
-Altogether, these 3 plants provide power for around 90,000 South African households.
+Altogether, these three plants provide power for around 90,000 South African households.

 Sonnedix and Juwi have announced that they will construct an 86 MW solar photovoltaic (PV) plant in the Northern Cape province.
 The Mulilo Sonnedix plant in Prieska plant will be larger than any PV plant currently on line in the African continent, and was awarded through the third round of the South Africa's Renewable Energy Independent Power Producer Procurement Programme (REIPPPP).
-Financial close on the project is targeted for July 2014, with commissioning planned for the second half of 2016.
+Financial close on the project was targeted for July 2014, with commissioning planned for the second half of 2016.

 Iberdrola completed the Jasper Solar Energy Project solar photovoltaic (PV) power plant at 96 MW.
 It was carried out in a desert area with extreme temperatures and involved the installation of over 325,000 PV modules.
 This PV plant is located in Northern Cape province in a remote, semi-desert location.
 It covers a surface area equivalent to 205 football pitches.